 Integrated Program Management Report.
 The standard report format to communicate program/project monthly cost/schedule performance and status between a contractor and the Government.
 The IPMR consists of seven report formats that provide program/project managers information to: integrate cost and schedule performance data with technical performance measures, identify the magnitude and impact of actual and potential problem areas causing significant cost and schedule variances, forecast schedule completions, and provide valid, timely program/project status information to higher management for effective decision making.
 This is a contract data requirement when EVM is required.

 Integration Plan.
-The integration and verification strategies for a project interface with the system design and decomposition into the lower-level elements.
+The integration plan defines the configuration of expected aggregates of system elements and the order of assembly of these aggregates to carry out efficient verification and validation actions.
 The integration plan is structured to bring the elements together to assemble each subsystem and to bring all of the subsystems together to assemble the system/product.
 The primary purposes of the integration plan are: (1) to describe this coordinated integration effort that supports the implementation strategy, (2) to describe for the participants what needs to be done in each integration step, and (3) to identify the required resources and when and where they will be needed.

 Interface Control Document.
 An agreement between two or more parties on how interrelated systems will interface with each other.
 It documents interfaces between things like electrical connectors (e.g., what type, how many pins, what signals will be on each of the pins, etc.); fluid connectors (type of connector or of fluid being passed, flow rates of the fluid, etc.); mechanical (types of fasteners, bolt patterns, etc.); and any other interfaces that might be involved.